-In addition, the Directors recommended a script issues of one (1) for every five (5) shares held by the existing shareholders as fully paid-up shares amounting to N162 million (Gross of withholding tax) to be capitalised from retained earnings.
+In addition, the Directors recommended a script issue of (1) for every five (5) shares held by the existing shareholders as fully paid-up shares amounting to ¥162 million (Gross of withholding tax) to be capitalised from retained earnings.
 These financial statements do not reflect these dividend payable and script issue.